Self-Compassion Scale (SCS)

 Compassion For Others Scale

-Please feel free to use the Compassion for Others scale in your research.
+Please feel free to use the Compassion for Others scale in your research (excluding the use of scale items for incorporation into other measures of compassion).
 Note that we are currently writing up a scale validation paper.